 The Compose module is easy-to-use, but extremely flexible compositing and channel extraction tool.
-As opposed to all other software, the Compose module allows you to effortless process, LRGB, LLRGB, or narrowband composites like SHO, LSHO, Duo/Tri/Quadband and more composites, as if they were simple RGB datasets.
+As opposed to all other software, the Compose module allows you to effortless process, LRGB, LLRGB, or narrowband composites like SHO, LSHO, Duo/Tri/Quadband, HaLRGB etc. composites, as if they were simple RGB datasets.

-In traditional image processing software, composites with separate luminance information (for example acquired through a luminance filter, created by a synthetic luminance frame, or a combination of both), require lengthy processing workflows; luminance (detail) and color information needs (or should!) be processed separately and only combined at the end to produce the final image.
+In traditional image processing software, composites with separate luminance, chrominance and/or narrowband filters, require lengthy processing workflows; luminance (detail), chrominance (color) and narrowband accents datastreams need (or should!) be processed separately and only combined at the end to produce the final image.

-Through the Compose module, StarTools is able to process luminance and color information separately, yet simultaneously.
+Through the Compose module, StarTools is able to process luminance, color and narrowband accent information separately, yet simultaneously.

 This has important ramifications for your workflow and signal fidelity;